Longdendale Bypass: Route

 The scheme envisaged a new dual carriageway that would have headed north-east from the eastern end of the M67, passed under the A6018 Roe Cross Road, Old Road and Old Hall Lane in a 170 m tunnel approximately 120 m north of the point where those roads converge.
 To the east of this area the route would have continued onto a roundabout which provides for a link road down to the A57 at Mottram Moor.
 To the east of the roundabout, the preferred route would have proceeded north-east through the Swallows Wood nature reserve, then curved south-east to join the existing A628 east of Tintwistle near Townhead Farm.
 Another proposed local authority road, the 'Glossop Spur', would have linked to the A57 at Woolley Bridge.

 The Department for Transport published both a map of the immediate area and another showing routes across the Peak District and the location of Flouch, which were scheduled to have associated traffic works.
-An independently produced overlay for Google maps is also available.